 Now’s the time to try to stress less!

-Then reality hits.
+Reality has hit.
 The holiday season is here. 🤦🏻♀️

 The most wonderful time of the year can easily be the most stressful.
 It’s crazy busy with Halloween, Thanksgiving, Christmas, and New Year’s.